Incident Reporting in Hospitals

 We are here to help you with an alternative, that won’t cost you a dime.
 A free, reliable, and effective incident management system for medical facilities— Excel reporting.

-For hospitals that are not yet ready to dive into software systems for incident reporting, using Excel is an inexpensive and reliable option, as it can quickly get you off the ground.
+For hospitals that are not yet ready to dive into healthcare incident reporting software, using Excel is an inexpensive and reliable option, as it can quickly get you off the ground.
 In this article, we’ll discuss how you can use Excel to maintain and track your incidents.

 To manage all incidents in one place, and analyze them effectively, the quality manager needs to organize different sets of data to draw conclusive statistics.
 However, when incidents are recorded in papers, analyzing the data or locating patterns is a daunting task.
 Thus, a need for meaningful data emerges where data is easily readable and interpretable.